White House signals stronger coronavirus precautions, but Trump continues to resist

 The approach in Trump’s orbit stands in marked contrast to that in other parts of the White House.
 Vice President Pence’s chief of staff, Marc Short, has told his team to stay home until “further notice.”
 And the East Wing, where Melania Trump works, has long taken more stringent precautions than White House officials have required.

 Early in the pandemic, the first lady’s staff all began working from home whenever possible, coming into the office only for events and travel — and even then with just a skeletal team, an administration official said.
-Everyone in the East Wing wore masks, and sometimes when doing events with her husband, Melania requested that no one personally staff her, to limit the number of aides at any given event, this official added.
+Everyone in the East Wing has worn masks, and sometimes when doing events with her husband, Melania requested that no one personally staff her, to limit the number of aides at any given event, this official added.

 After last week’s outbreak, in which the first lady also tested positive, her chief of staff, Stephanie Grisham, again instructed all East Wing staffers to stay at home.

-White House spokesman Judd Deere, in an emailed statement, said Trump will continue to receive “around-the-clock medical care,” provided by the White House Medical Unit, which functions “out of a state-of-the-art clinic.”
+White House spokesman Judd Deere, in an emailed statement, said Trump will continue to receive “around-the-clock medical care” provided by the White House Medical Unit, which functions “out of a state-of-the-art clinic.”

 “The American people can rest assured with the president’s return that the White House is taking every precaution necessary to protect not only him and the first family, but every staff member working on the complex to support the federal government’s operations consistent with CDC guidelines and best practices,” Deere said.
 “Physical access to the president will be significantly limited and appropriate PPE will be worn when near him.”